dataPulverizer/glmSolver/README.md

   - [ ] vii.
 Implement L-BFGS and gradient descent as options in addition to the standard Fisher Matrix/Hessian solver.
   - [ ] viii.
 Implement data synthesis functions for GLM.
 Use Chapter 5 of Hardin & Hilbe and use this for benchmarking.
   - [ ] ix.
 Do you need a sparse solver?
 Investigate.
 - [ ] 3.
-Implement memory and disk blocked matrix structure in Julia (and Rust if applicable) and integrate them with your current algorithm.
+Implement memory and disk blocked matrix structure in Julia & D and
+         integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
 Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures.
 - [ ] 5. ~~Implement blocked data table for disk and in memory and their